Menu Close

 Physicists, who have a fundamental role in leading the development of technologies to address these problems, need to work internationally.
 As a discipline, physics relies on international collaboration.
 The physics workforce in academia and industry is multinational, and funding for physics, like other sciences, is provided through complex international systems.

-About a quarter of UK university physics departments’ income from research grants and contracts is from overseas (23%) – totalling £79m in 2016/17.
-The UK and Ireland both attract a relatively large proportion of foreign investment in research and development (R&D).
-In 2016, 16% of the UK’s R&D, and 24% of Ireland’s, was financed from overseas, compared with an OECD average of 7%.
+Over a quarter of UK university physics departments’ income from research grants and contracts is from overseas sources, specifically 26.1%, totalling approximately £104m in 2021/2022.
+The UK and Ireland both attract a substantial proportion of foreign investment in research and development (R&D).
+In 2022, 21% of the UK's total research income came from international sources, with £772m from the EU and £727m from non-EU countries.
+Ireland also remains a significant recipient of foreign R&D investment, with around 25% of its R&D financed from overseas, compared with an OECD average of 7%.

 The advance of research and innovation in areas as diverse as space exploration, particle physics, photonics and quantum physics is evidence of the great things that can be achieved by people from different countries working together.